Internet censorship in South Korea: Political censorship

 Freedom to criticize government leaders, policies, and the military is limited to the extent that it "endangers national security" or is considered by censors to be "cyber defamation".
 The government has cited "character assassinations and suicides caused by excessive insults, [and] the spreading of false rumors and defamation" to justify its censorship.

 In May 2002, KISCOM shut down the anti-conscription website non-serviam on the grounds that it "denied the legitimacy" of the South Korean military.
 The Navy of South Korea accused an activist of criminal libel when he criticized plans to build a controversial naval base in the country.

-The government has deleted the Twitter account of a user who cursed the president, and a judge who wrote critically about the President's Internet censorship policies was fired.
+The government has deleted the Twitter account of a user who cursed the president, and a judge who wrote critically about the president's Internet censorship policies was fired.
 In 2010, the Prime Minister's Office authorized surveillance on a civilian who satirized President Lee Myung-bak.

-In 2007, numerous bloggers were censored and their posts deleted by police for expressing criticism of, or even support for, presidential candidates.
-This even led to some bloggers being arrested by the police.
+In 2007, numerous bloggers were censored and their posts deleted by police for expressing criticism of, or support for, presidential candidates.
+This led to some bloggers being arrested by the police.
 Subsequently, in 2008, just before a new presidential election, new legislation that required all major Internet portal sites to require identity verification of their users was put into effect.
 This applies to all users who add any publicly viewable content.
 For example, to post a comment on a news article, a user registration and citizen identity number verification is required.
 For foreigners who do not have such numbers, a copy of passport must be faxed and verified.
 Although this law was initially met with public outcry, as of 2008, most of the major portals, including Daum, Naver, Nate, and Yahoo Korea, enforce such verification before the user can post any material that is publicly viewable.
 YouTube refused to conform to the law, instead opting to disable the commenting feature on its Korean site.